daggerok/blog/README.md

 ### What is front-end? ###

-* html5/css/js blog skeleton with npm and gulp
+* html5/css/js blog skeleton with npm, gulp and karma-jasmine unit tests
 * How to build
     - shell-scripts www/build.{sh,bat} and gradle wrapper